DataResponsibly/RankingFacts/NotebookVersion/README.md

-# Notebook of RankingFacts
+# Notebook version of RankingFacts
-This is a notebook version of tool "Ranking Facts".
+This is a notebook version of tool "Ranking Facts" that runs locally.
 Web-based application can be found in here: http://demo.dataresponsibly.com/rankingfacts/.

 ### Assumptions for Input Dataset